skipto-landmarks-headings/browser-extension/README.md

        the `SkipToMenu` element, to free memory no longer needed;
     1. Closes the `popup` window.

-1. When the `content` script receives the `popup` message, it calls its `skipToContent` function, which:
+1. When the `content` script receives the `skipto` message, it calls its `skipToContent` function, which:
     1. Gets a `target` element from the web page loaded into the active tab, used for setting focus and scrolling to the appropriate element;